synestergates788/OctaPHP/README.md

 - Less head scratch when reading the framework-core

 # Who is behind OctaPHP?
-OctaPHP is brought to you by [Melquecedec Catang-catang](https://www.linkedin.com/in/melquecedec-catang-catang), the creator of the [squeedPDO](https://github.com/synestergates788/squeedPDO) and squeedPDO+RedBeanPHP.
+OctaPHP is brought to you by [Melquecedec Catang-catang](https://www.linkedin.com/in/melquecedec-catang-catang), the creator of the [OctaPDO](https://github.com/synestergates788/OctaPDO) and OctaPDO+RedBeanPHP.
 OctaPHP is released under the MIT license.

 ## Getting Started
 installing OctaPHP does not require composer, just clone the project and put it in the directory where your local server allocated.